Stanis-G/OCR-Dataset-Creator/readme.md

 4. Add support for more tokenizers
 5. Add multiple text blocks in one template
 6. Add more details into html template (lines, frames, tables, text rotation...)
-7. Add bounding boxes aroung text blocks in images for detection models
+7. Get rid of driver
-8. Get rid of driver
+8. Create storage for background images
-9. Create storage for background images
+9. Add more examples of use
-10. Add more examples of use
+10. Fix out of image text location
-11. Fix out of image text location
+11. Add support of streamlit ui for S3 storage